RathnamVR/Detect-and-Track-Hexagonal-Nuts-in-a-Moving-Convey-Belt/README.md

 # Detect-and-Track-Hexagonal-Nuts-in-a-Moving-Convey-Belt
-The video used here is simillar to the top view of a moving convey belt.
-Moving hexagen nuts in this video has been detected and tracked using a template image of a hexagen nut.
-After detecting and tracking nuts are uniquely numbered to ouput a video simillar to the input input video but with relavant information.
+A video similar to the top view of a moving convey belt with hexagonal nuts on it has been used here.
+Hexagonal nuts in this video have been detected and tracked using a template hexagonal nut image.
+After that nuts are uniquely numbered to output a video similar to the input video but with relevant information.